polaternez/cyberbullying-tweet-detection/README.md

 ![alt text](https://github.com/polaternez/cyberbullying_tweets_proj/blob/master/images/models.png "Model Performances")

-Thus, we choose the XGBClassifier model from xgboost, it has the highest accuracy and low training time, then fine-tune model for better performance.
+Finally, we choose the XGBClassifier model from xgboost, it has the highest accuracy and relatively low training time, then we fine-tune the model for better performance.

 ## Productionization
 In this step, I created the UI with the Flask.
 API endpoint help receives a request tweets and returns the results of the cyberbullying detection.